Art and design is my life, and I wouldn’t have it any other way.

 I am so thrilled to have several fabric collections out in the world with Robert Kaufman Fabrics (and more coming up!), a few published patterns in books and magazines like Canadian quilter Cheryl Arkison’s newest book and Quilting Arts Magazine, some awards for my work both quilting and painting, having co-founded our local Modern Quilt Guild, and most recently entering local arts challenges to test my painting chops.

 I love typography, vintage, shabby, weathered, and mid-century style, and seeing the beauty in old tattered things.
 Treasure hunting at the local thrifts, fashion new and old, a stylish pair of Clarks shoes (or three), British telly and choccies, and collecting and stashing away precious pieces of fabrics for special quilty projects all make me happy.

 The best part?
 I’m still doing what I love, when others have long given up, on my own terms, creating my own way of doing things, and helping people.
 And that’s what it’s really all about for me, helping people make their creative visions a reality.
-Together with my husband Norm, aka the Web Guy, we work hard creating a life and business we love, and are passionate for.
+Together with my husband Norm, aka the Web Guy, we work hard creating a life and business we love, (you can find us here!) and are passionate for.

 Things we can help you with are projects like a great new logo that really says what you’re all about, a funky new tshirt design, a custom fabric design, some beautiful party invites, unique illustrations for your kids book, and so very much more!- it’s all part of how we can help you and your business show the world who you are, and get loads of happy compliments to boot!